 30 years ago a retirement age of 55 or 60 might have seemed reasonable; from 2026 the state pension age will be 67 for men and women.
 This means many people who planned for retirement early in their lives will have to make sweeping changes now to ensure they aren’t living in penury between their initial planned retirement age and the new state retirement age.

-Grappling with myriad small pension pots
+Are you grappling with myriad small pension pots?

 An increasingly mobile workforce means that many of us accumulate a number of small pension pots as we move from one employer to the next, with many of us moving employer between 6 and 10 times in our career.
 Keeping track of these small pension pots can be confusing with multiple firms to deal with, financial projections being presented in different ways and varying associated benefits such as pay outs on death.

 A recent report from Royal London finds that for an average earner, an additional £9,000 a year will be need to be produced from a private pension, to ‘top up’ the state pension, with a pension pot of around £260,000 needed to generate that income.
 For those who don’t own their own home in retirement, the pension pot required is estimated at £445,000 to cover private rental costs.

 Ensuring auto-enrolment compliance

 Royal London also warns that “most savers in the government’s auto-enrolment scheme were likely to accumulate only half the target amounts”.

 The government has been considering a ‘pensions dashboard’ to help keep individuals keep top of their private pension pots but that now looks unlikely – at least as a government initiative.